PagerTree/pt4-docusaurus/docs/getting-started/account-admins.md

 :::hint
 **When to use Routers vs Notification Rules?**

-Routers would be used if you would like to route an alert to your after-hours team when it comes in during non-business hours.&#x20;
+Routers would be used if you would like to route an alert to your after-hours team when it comes in during non-business hours.

 Notification rules would be used if you had a specific cycle you would like to be contacted in, i.e., call the primary phone first, call the secondary, then send an SMS, and repeat.
 :::